 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Apply products containing chlorpyrifos or other insecticides effective against these grubs during planting.
-For most effective treatment, apply the insecticide to the root zone before covering.
+Chemical control is usually done using soil insecticides.
+Products containing the slow-realease soil insecticides chlorpyrifos or chlorpyrifos-methyl are effective against these grubs if applied to the root zone before planting.
+However, the application is not possible in ratoon fields.